 - What the product can be used for?

 Think about all the questions and inquiries a buyer may have and give that information within your product description.

 It is good practice to have a product license document.
 You can either create a document, or, if you’re selling on your website, you can create a section or a page with the license details.

 Some platforms like Creative Market or Design Bundles come with their own license, so you need not worry about creating your own when you sell on those platforms.
-But if you’re selling on your own website, you may want to specify your own set of licences.
+But if you’re selling on your own website, you may want to specify your own set of licenses.